jovibor/ListEx/README.md

 }
 ```
 ### [](#)Handle Menu Clicks
-When user clicks a menu `CListEx` sends `WM_NOTIFY` message, with `NMITEMACTIVATE` struct pointer as `lParam`, to its parent window.
+When user clicks a menu `IListEx` sends `WM_NOTIFY` message, with `NMITEMACTIVATE` struct pointer as `lParam`, to its parent window.
 So, in order to properly handle clicks you have to process this message in your list's parent window:

 ```cpp
 BOOL CMyDialog::OnNotify(WPARAM wParam, LPARAM lParam, LRESULT* pResult)